eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 <b>Script 1 (Version 2): Run instructions</b>

 Import.io API's  are not availble to download as an executeable script.
-That is, you can only run them online from the owner account to collect their most recent information via link.
+That is, you can only run them online from the owner account to collect their most recent information.
 Click [here](https://api.import.io/store/data/af4727c3-172c-4724-8aae-2a08c027aa91/_query?input/webpage/url=https%3A%2F%2Fwww.python.org%2Fdownloads%2F&_user=74da2cd9-e085-4c6c-ae74-816f39e485f3&_apikey=379mdmuoSESoXQu8NdDdK8K3jMl0VNhE7iMaRKc63%2Ft%2FettzhfVRbChxR78S%2BbsyOCq%2FwM8zlqaml%2FDu%2FVk7JQ%3D%3D) for the raw data of my extractor.

 From the Import.io application, I was able to get the (above) raw data into an excel by clicking "GET API", "TSV", and finally, "download as CSV" (useful data: Number, version, release date) ([Click to view Screenshot](./1_ActualSource/Images/ImportIO/3_importIO.png)).

 This API collects the first part of my data - the name, and URL.
-To gather the download size and date, I had two options: a) attempt to create several import.io scripts, each handling a different page format , or b) manually visit each page and collect data myself.
+To gather the download size and date, I had two options: a) attempt to create several Import.io scripts, each handling a different page format , or b) manually visit each page and collect data myself.
 Due to time constraints, I chose the latter.
 The run steps are listed below:

 Manual parsing - remaining data

-2) Visit each URL parsed from <i>script 1, verision 1</i>, and get the size of the <i>GZipped source tarball</i> download (Bytes).
+2) Visit each URL parsed from <i>script 1, version 1</i>, and get the size of the <i>GZipped source tarball</i> download (Bytes).

-3) Add data to the excel file generated from <i>script 1, verision</i>
+3) Add data to the excel file generated from <i>script 1, version 1</i>

 4) Highlight the "Release Date" and file size columns